Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Football, Basketball, Volleyball, Cheer, Cross Country, Archery and Track fees are $45.00 per sport.

-- Basketball, volleyball, track and field uniforms and football jerseys are included in the fees.
+- Rental of basketball, volleyball, track and field uniforms, and football jerseys are included in the fees.

 - Volleyball knee- pads, football pads, pants, and helmets must be individually purchased.